 FiniteStateProjection.jl

-This Julia package implements Finite State Projection algorithms to solve the Chemical Master Equation numerically.
-Compatible with the broader Julia SciML ecosystem.
+Implements Finite State Projection algorithms to solve the Chemical Master Equation numerically.
+Part of Julia’s SciML ecosystem.
 Don’t forget to check out its sister package MomentClosure.jl, the original inspiration for this work!

 Contact

 You can contact me at firstname.lastname@unimelb.edu.au (lastname starts with an ‘o’).
+I am also active on .
 Feel free to get in touch if you have any questions concerning my research or the software I’ve been working on, or if you wish to contact me for outreach activities.